Understanding Liminal Spaces in Counselling & Psychotherapy

 Beneath anger there is almost always a primary emotion.
 A boundary that’s been crossed, a pain that hasn’t been heard, or an unmet need.
 This is a space to explore what your anger is really telling you and to explore ways to

 Sometimes the hardest journey is toward accepting who you actually are rather than who you think you should be.
-Counselling provides a space to explore your authentic self, to question the harsh beliefs you’ve adoted about your worth, and to gently challenge the stories that keep you stuck.
+Counselling provides a space to explore your authentic self, to question the harsh beliefs you’ve adopted about your worth, and to gently challenge the stories that keep you stuck.

 Shame thrives in silence and grows in the dark.
 With compassion and acceptance, we can bring it into the light, explore where it came from and what it’s protecting you from, and begin the gradual work of replacing self-criticism with the self-compassion you deserve.